For more information about having a civil partnership ceremony at a venue in Enfield, view our special occasions brochure (PDF).

 If you are a European Economic Area (EEA) national, you are entitled to form a civil partnership in England or Wales as long as you can successfully give notice of your intention.

-You must give notice in your district of residence if you and your partner are both British citizens, EEA nationals or foreign nationals who match any of the following criteria:
+You must give notice in your district of residence if you and your partner are both British or Irish citizens, EEA nationals or foreign nationals who match any of the following criteria:

 This section contains important information.
 Please read carefully.